Published: 13 September 2023

 - the investigation of the conduct of auditors, accountants or actuaries and, where appropriate, the holding of disciplinary hearings in public interest cases (as defined in paragraph 24, Schedule 10 Companies Act 2006).

-Under the Act, the FRC is not required to investigate every disclosure it receives: the FRC can only investigate any disclosure on the basis of its legal powers.
+Under the Act, the FRC is not required to investigate every disclosure it receives: the FRC can only investigate disclosures on the basis of its legal powers.

-However, if there aren’t any procedures in your own workplace or you are uncomfortable about using the procedures or the procedures have been followed but you are concerned by the nature of the response or lack of response, then it may be appropriate for you to raise your concerns with the FRC.
+Your employer may have their own internal whistleblowing procedures – if so, you should consider whether it is appropriate to raise your concern with your employer first.
+If your employer does not have any procedures, or you are uncomfortable about using the procedures, or you have raised your concern with your employer but are concerned by their response or lack of response, then it may be appropriate for you to raise your concerns with the FRC

 If you raise your concerns with the FRC instead of your employer, your disclosure will be protected providing you: